We can sign the Microsoft Edge browser in with a Microsoft account, which helps keep the data in-sync across the devices.

 Once you close the browser, you should also consider instructing the browser not to delete the cookies associated with the said page.

 Here are the steps to add the Microsoft service account to store cookies:

 - Launch the Edge browser on the computer.

 - Open the Cookies settings page.

-- Scroll down to the Allow section, and click on the
+- Scroll down to the Allow section, and click the

-- Once that is done, head over to the Clear browser data on the close section.
+- Once that is done, head to the Clear browser data in the close section.

 - Enable the Cookies and other site data toggle button.